Lakewood is a city in Jefferson County, just a few miles from Denver.

 A Need for Drug Addiction Treatment in Lakewood, CO

-There are definitely people who would benefit from substance abuse treatment in Lakewood, CO, and surrounding areas.
+There are definitely people who would benefit from substance use disorder treatment in Lakewood, CO, and surrounding areas.

 In Denver, there were 370 overdose deaths in 2020, and 159 included fentanyl.
 In 2019, 56 of 225 fatal overdoses involved the opioid.